zep1994/github-pull-request-basics-v-000/README.md

 Let's go over a conceptual example.
 It's OK if this feels a bit confusing at first, you'll work through this countless times and eventually your brain and fingers will both grasp what's going on.
+Nevertheless, the URLs and paths might not work.
+You're not meant to follow them to test them.
+Rather, you're meant to visually identify the pattern in the naming.
+Additionally, `your-user-name` is a "variable" which you can imagine as being filled in with something like `joe-flatiron`.

 ### Pull Request to a Source Repository